 Download the appropriate Instant Client packages for your platform and the CPU.
 All installations REQUIRE the Basic or Basic Lite package.
 Unzip the packages and set the path points to it.

 Advanced

 Enable diagnostic logging

-Generate a log file to assist with tracking down any problems in Navicat.
-The default path is, e.g. /home/your_username/.config/navicat/Premium/Logs.
+Generate a log file in Logs Location to assist with tracking down any problems in Navicat.